Jake Paul vs. Mike Tyson: The fight

 Paul walked out first to the song "In the Air Tonight" by Phil Collins alongside his brother Logan Paul in a custom Chevy Dually truck.
-Tyson then walked out to "Murdergram" by Murder Inc. After both men were in the ring, The Star-Spangled Banner was sung by Tori Kelly.
+Tyson then walked out to "Murdergram" by Murder Inc. After both men were in the ring, the national anthem was sung by Tori Kelly.

 In the first round, both fighters entered in an orthodox stance, both throwing punches at each other.
 However, by the second round, Tyson seemed to have already been tired out and had lost momentum, which is a pattern that would continue throughout the fight.
 At the end of the last round, Paul bowed to Tyson, showing his respect and the two fighters embraced.

 Paul won via unanimous decision.
 After the bout, Tyson indicated that he will not retire after this bout and proceeded to call out Paul's brother Logan, which Logan responded by saying "I'd kill you, Mike" to Tyson.